 On 1st April 2018, Monument Re signed an agreement to reinsure a portfolio of business from MetLife Europe Insurance Designated Activity Company ("MetLife"), an Irish incorporated entity domiciled in Ireland.
-Following high court approval, the majority of these policies were transferred to Monument Life in April 2019 (with the exception of circa \leq 140m of residual policies that remained 100% reinsured to Monument Re).
-As at 31st December 2020, circa \leq 36m of these residual policies remained 100% reinsured to Monument Re.
+Following high court approval, these policies were transferred to Monument Life.